coreywillwhat/audi_connect_ha/readme.md

 - Functionality: Updates data for all vehicles from the online source, mirroring the action performed at integration startup or during scheduled refresh intervals.
 - Behavior: Does not force a vehicle-side data refresh.
 Consequently, if vehicles haven't recently pushed updates, retrieved data might be outdated.
-- Recommended Usage: Ideal for post-command updates (e.g., after initiating climate control).
-To ensure data accuracy, a delay of approximately 30 seconds is recommended between command issuance and this service call.
-- Note: This service essentially replicates the function of restarting the integration, offering a more granular control over data refresh moments.
+- Note: This service replicates the function of active polling without scheduling, offering a more granular control over data refresh moments.

 #### Service Parameters